top of page

 Letter From Our Membership VP

-To all prospective new members, congratulations on your acceptance to UCLA!
+To all prospective new members: congratulations on your acceptance to UCLA!
 Not only is UCLA an incredible school, but it’s also a place where unforgettable memories are made and lifelong friendships begin.
-I know how overwhelming it can feel to step into this new chapter, but it’s also such an exciting time filled with endless opportunities.
-One of the best decisions I made was joining Greek life at UCLA, and I truly encourage you to explore it.
+I know how overwhelming it can feel to step into this new chapter, but it’s also such an exciting time filled with endless opportunities.One of the best decisions I made at UCLA was joining Greek life, and I truly encourage you to explore it.
 No matter which chapter you join, I’m confident you will find a home away from home and friendships that will last a lifetime.
-The Panhellenic community here is filled with love, support, and a place for everyone.
-I can’t wait to meet you this fall and welcome your beautiful faces into our home.
-As you prepare for recruitment, my biggest piece of advice is to just be yourself.
-Let your personality shine because that is how you will find where you truly belong.
-On behalf of everyone in Gamma Phi Beta, welcome to UCLA.
-We are so excited to meet you and give you a glimpse into the sisterhood that means so much to us.
-See you in the fall!
+The Panhellenic community here is filled with love, support, and a place for everyone.As you prepare for recruitment, my biggest piece of advice is to simply be yourself.
+Let your personality shine, because that is how you’ll find where you truly belong.

-XO, Allyson
+XO, Sarah

 UCLA GAMMA PHI BETA